Denzel Washington: 1990–1999: Hollywood stardom and acclaim

+During the early and mid-1990s, Washington starred in several successful thrillers, including The Pelican Brief with Julia Roberts in 1993, and Crimson Tide with Gene Hackman in 1995, as well as the Shakespearean comedy Much Ado About Nothing directed by Kenneth Branagh.
+In 1996, he played a U.S. Army officer who investigates a female chopper commander's worthiness for the Medal of Honor in Courage Under Fire, opposite Meg Ryan.
+Variety wrote, "All of [the] predicaments are palpably and convincingly registered through Washington’s probing, reserved and sensitively drawn performance in a role that, in another era, might have been played by the likes of a Montgomery Clift or William Holden."

+In 1996, he starred alongside Whitney Houston, and Courtney B. Vance in the romantic comedy The Preacher's Wife directed by Penny Marshall.
+The film is a remake of the 1947 film The Bishop's Wife starring Cary Grant, Loretta Young, and David Niven.
 In 1998, Washington starred in Spike Lee's film He Got Game.
 Washington played a father serving a six-year prison term when the prison warden offers him a temporary parole to convince his top-ranked high-school basketball player son (Ray Allen) to sign with the governor's alma mater, Big State.
 The film was Washington's third collaboration with Lee.
-The same year he starred in Gregory Hoblit's supernatural horror film Fallen, with John Goodman, James Gandolfini, and Donald Sutherland.
+The same year he starred in Gregory Hoblit's supernatural horror film Fallen (1998) with John Goodman, James Gandolfini, and Donald Sutherland.

-In 1999, Washington starred alongside Angelina Jolie in The Bone Collector.
-Also in 1999, Washington starred in The Hurricane, a film about boxer Rubin 'Hurricane' Carter, whose conviction for triple murder was overturned after he spent almost 20 years in prison.
+In 1999, Washington acted alongside Angelina Jolie in the crime thriller The Bone Collector.
+That same year, Washington starred in The Hurricane, a film about boxer Rubin 'Hurricane' Carter, whose conviction for triple murder was overturned after he spent almost 20 years in prison.
 Although less successful at the box office than The Bone Collector, Hurricane had a better reception from critics.
 He received a Silver Bear Award at the Berlin International Film Festival for his role as Carter.
 Roger Ebert, film critic for The Chicago Sun-Times, wrote of Washington's performance, "This is one of Denzel Washington's great performances, on a par with his work in Malcolm X."

-2000s in movies

-At the 57th Golden Globe Awards in 2000, Washington won the Golden Globe Award for Best Actor – Motion Picture Drama for his work in The Hurricane.
-He was the first black actor to win the award since Sidney Poitier in 1963.

-Also that year, he appeared in the Disney film Remember the Titans which grossed over $100 million in the U.S.

-Washington won an Academy Award for Best Actor for the 2001 cop thriller Training Day, where he played Detective Alonzo Harris, a corrupt Los Angeles cop.
-He was the second African-American actor to win the category after Poitier, who was presented with an Honorary Academy Award the same night.

-After appearing in 2002's box office success, the healthcare-themed John Q., Washington directed his first film, a well-reviewed drama called Antwone Fisher, in which he also co-starred as a Navy psychiatrist.